 - Note: the above chart measures include emissions only and does not include “Excluded” or “Biogenic emissions”.
 To see the complete inventory of CA emissions, click here.

-- Reduced snowpack and stream flows which will lead to decreased water supply for cities, agriculture, and ecosystems.
+- Reduced Sierra Nevada snowpack (the state’s largest water storage system) and connected stream flows, leading to decreased water supply for cities, agriculture, and ecosystems.

 - Declining agriculture yields resulting from increased temperatures and droughts.